SHEscher/research-project/research-project-comprehensive/{{cookiecutter.project_slug}}/README.md

 conda activate {{ cookiecutter.project_slug[:4]}}_{{cookiecutter.python_version[:4] }}
 ```

-Then install the code of the research project as python package:
+Then install the code of the research project as a `Python` package:

 ```shell
 # assuming your current working directory is the project root